dpapathanasiou/tweet-secret/README.md

 - *tokenize-fn* defines the name of the function in the [/src/tweet-secret/languages.clj](https://github.com/dpapathanasiou/tweet-secret/blob/master/src/tweet_secret/languages.clj) file to use for splitting the input message into a list of distinct tokens that are expected to be found in one or more of the dictionary-files property values.

-The default is English, but *any language* can be supported, as long as two functions are implemented in the [/src/tweet-secret/languages.clj](https://github.com/dpapathanasiou/tweet-secret/blob/master/src/tweet_secret/languages.clj) file
+The default is English, but *any language* can be supported, as long as two functions are implemented in the [/src/tweet-secret/languages.clj](https://github.com/dpapathanasiou/tweet-secret/blob/master/src/tweet_secret/languages.clj) file.

 1. A function to parse a string into a list of sentence strings, and
 2. A function to split a message string into word tokens, where each token be expected to be found in one or more of the dictionary-files property values (as explained above).